cloudsculptor/kube-mongo-node-demo/README.md

 ## Quick start

-1. Install a local Kubernetes cluster and Docker repository.
-Instructions here: [Kubernetes Infrastructure](#kubernetes-infrastructure).
+1. Install a local Kubernetes cluster and Docker repository by following [these](#kubernetes-infrastructure) instructions.
 2. Run the `build.sh` script in this directory to install all the services in Kubernetes.

 ## Kubernetes Infrastructure